 We are calling in our sisters, our daughters, our mothers, our wives.
 Calling in our husbands and brothers and fathers and sons.
 Calling in all who are willing to step out of our tiny boxes, shred the scripts we were handed, and break through our fire-readied shells.

 Calling in anyone, everyone, who is not terrified of our vaginas.

 Amy Bammel Wilding is the creator of Red Tent :: Louisville, a sacred interfaith women’s community in Louisville, Kentucky.
 Amy has been leading sacred women’s circles, mother-daughter circles and retreats, and rite-of-passage ceremonies since 2006, just after her initiation to motherhood.
 Amy is a perpetual student of womanhood and spirituality, continually inspired by the place where the two realms overlap.
 Passionate about empowering girls and women, Amy is devoted to witnessing and inspiring the reawakening of the Sacred Feminine from the individual to the global level.
-Amy’s book, ‘Maiden’s Journey: A Coming of Age Circle for Mothers and Daughters’, will be published in 2017.
+Amy’s book, ‘Wild & Wise: Sacred Feminine Meditations for Women’s Circles & Personal Awakening‘, is now available on Amazon.